 On 19 May 2016, the Independent Reference Prices Review launched a consultation to gather further views on the necessary features of any successor arrangements and the approach to transitioning to them.

 All interested parties were encouraged to respond to the consultation by 19 June 2016.

 On 5 July 2016, a Request for Proposals was published by the Review as an open invitation for potential providers to submit their proposals to the Review.
 The Independent Reference Prices Review published its final report on 11 October 2016.
 The Review found that FTSE Russell and Tradeweb jointly put forward the strongest proposal for future reference price provision and that the DMO should actively assist with, and monitor, the transition to the new pricing arrangement.

 In February 2017, FTSE Russell and Tradeweb announced that they will be in a position to produce a full set of end-of-day reference prices for gilts, strips and Treasury bills from late March 2017.
-On the basis that this successor pricing arrangement is available from late March 2017 and market participants are sufficiently prepared for the transition, the DMO expects to cease publishing end-of-day and intraday reference prices in July 2017.
+On the basis that this successor pricing arrangement is available from late March 2017 and market participants are sufficiently prepared for the transition, the DMO expects to cease publishing end-of-day and intraday reference prices on 21 July 2017.

 A comprehensive description of the solution developed by FTSE Russell and Tradeweb, and related documentation, can be found on the website of FTSE Russell .
 Users can also contact Tradeweb directly on ECS@Tradeweb.com or 020 7776 3200.